-Steel pipes and casings should be available in 20ft (6m) lengths, that can be pushed together to form longer lengths.
+Steel or ductile iron pipes as well as steel casings should be available in 20ft (6m) lengths, that can be pushed together to form longer lengths.

-Steel pipe should be a minimum of 1/2" (13 mm) thick.
+Steel, ductile iron pipe, or steel casings should be a minimum of $1/2^{"}$ (13 mm) thick.